 Here are the most frequently purchased ones that I use, I hope this is a big enough variety and heat scale to get you going.
 About the only one that I do not use fresh is the Cayenne pepper, it’s a thin chile pepper and I use the dried, ground version.

 Of course the usual suspects for me are the green, red, orange and yellow Bell peppers.
-Delicious cold or cooked these are great sliced and dipped with a salad dressing of your choice as a appetizer, mixed in salads like my Pepper Basil Salad or mixed with your favorite recipe.
+Delicious cold or cooked these are great sliced and dipped with a salad dressing of your choice as a appetizer, mixed in salads or mixed with your favorite recipe.
 These are mild in flavor.

 Another mild one is the Hatch chili, with a good medium heat.
 The peppers are long and curved, much like the Anaheim chili pepper (see below), and are perfect for stuffing.